Alone at Ancient Akoris

 A short hop south, I stopped at the Old Kingdom ‘Fraser Tombs,’ which do see a trickle of tourists (there’d been one just the day before).
 Despite having been roused from his sleep, the guard here was far less grumpy about showing me into the site, carved into the foot of the same pockmarked ridge as at Tahna al Gabal.

 Of these tombs, discovered in 1853, I was most impressed by the Fourth Dynasty family of Ny-ka-Ankh (four and a half millennia old).
-Carved here hand in hand, their lives overlapped with that of the builder of the smallest of Giza’s pyramid trio, Menkaure, over a thousand years before anything stood at Abydos.
+Carved here hand in hand, their lives overlapped with that of the builder of the smallest of Giza’s pyramid trio, Menkaure, over a thousand years before Abydos’ venerable Temple of Seti I.

-Considering the wealth of historic sites around Minya and the total absence of visitors here (granted, in a region on edge for decades over the threat of Islamist violence), the bar for getting attention in these parts is as high as anywhere else on the planet.
+Considering the wealth of historic sites around Minya and the near absence of visitors here (granted, in a region on edge for decades over the threat of Islamist violence), the bar for attention in these parts seems criminally high, maybe as high as anywhere on earth.
+Though right in the middle of the well-beaten path between Cairo and Luxor, Middle Egypt remains well off the tourist map—but perhaps not for long.
+I, for one (insha’allah), will be spreading the word about the crocodiles of Akoris.